TnTech-ECE/S25_Team1_MyCapstoneProject/Detail Design/Navigation/CIRCE_Autonomous_Navigation_Subsystem_Design.md

 The system uses the following integrated components:

 ● Raspberry Pi 4: Executes SLAM, global positioning, path planning, and environmental
-mapping using ROS.
+mapping using ROS (Robot Operating System).
 It collects sensor data from the LiDAR and RealSense camera to
 build a real-time occupancy map and fuses this with inertial and odometric feedback.

 ● ATMega 2560: Processes velocity commands from the Pi, translates them to motor